evhub/coconut/DOCS.md

 print(list(map(operator.add, range(0, 5), range(5, 10))))
 ```

-### Shorthand Functions
+### Assignment Functions

-Coconut allows for shorthand function definition that automatically returns the last line of the function body.
-A shorthand function is constructed by substituting `=` for `:` after the function definition line.
-Thus, the syntax for shorthand function definition is either
+Coconut allows for assignment function definition that automatically returns the last line of the function body.
+An assignment function is constructed by substituting `=` for `:` after the function definition line.
+Thus, the syntax for assignment function definition is either
 ```coconut
 def <name>(<args>) = <expr>
 ```